 I cancelled after one month.
 Not because Chatbase is a bad product.
 Because I realized I was evaluating my own thesis as much as their product.

 FastBots was $16/month when I tried it.
 (It's $39/month now — see what happened with that price increase.)
-I used the free tier: 50 messages/month, one chatbot.
+I used the preview: no-card dashboard testing, one chatbot.

-The free tier was enough to confirm one real differentiator: live agent takeover.
+The no-card preview was enough to confirm one real differentiator: live agent takeover.
 FastBots includes human handoff at the entry tier.
 Visitor is chatting with the bot, you get a notification, you jump in. saavos doesn't have this.
 If human handoff is a real requirement for you, FastBots at $39 is the only product in the sub-$50 bracket with it.

 I didn't convert to paid because live agent wasn't a requirement for me.
 The chatbot's job was FAQ deflection, not sales triage.